-When we lose someone we love, someone we’ve known our entire lives, it can feel like a gaping hole is left behind.
-While no person or tribute can ever really replace what has been lost, as humans we have a strong instinct to help our loved one live on in some way.
+When we lose someone we love, it can feel like a gaping hole is left behind.
+While nothing can ever replace what has been lost, as humans we have a strong instinct to help our loved one live on in some way.

 “After Dad died, people wanted to make donations to something that would live on in his name—something he believed in and loved,” remembered Cathy Cram, daughter of Harold Ramon “Ray” Cram, Jr.

-So in December of 2016, Cathy along with her mom Beverly and siblings Ramon, Susan, and Caroline, established the Harold Ramon Cram, Jr. Bluebird Restoration Fund as a way of honoring his memory.
+So in December of 2016, Cathy along with her mom Beverly and siblings Ramon, Susan, and Caroline, established the Harold Ramon Cram, Jr. Bluebird Restoration Fund to honor his memory.
 Ray had a strong passion for conservation throughout his life.
 He and Beverly owned a hobby farm for many years, committing themselves to habitat restoration, and instilling a love of the natural world in their children.
 An avid hunter and fisherman, Ray immersed himself in the natural world and had a keen appreciation for how important nature was to our wellbeing.
-And he had a particular passion for bluebirds.

 “I pity the people that never stop to smell the roses, or marvel at God’s gift of beauty, and wonder.
 I treasure the moments each day watching the sun go down and the evening birds and critters.
 When my time comes it should be with celebration of a great life lived in the very best of times, with the very best of people.” —Harold Ramon Cram, Jr.